Nkluge-correa/Tucano/cards/models/Tucano-2b4-Instruct.md

 ## Evaluations

-To evaluate the `Instruct` versions of our models, we used [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval) 2.0 with length-controlled win-rates, a fast and relatively cheap evaluation method that is highly correlated with human preferences.
+To evaluate the `Instruct` versions of our models, we used [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval) 2.0 with length-controlled win rates, a fast and relatively cheap evaluation method that is highly correlated with human preferences and evaluations of pairwise comparisons.
 To learn more about our evaluation read [our documentation](https://github.com/Nkluge-correa/Tucano/blob/main/evaluations/README.md).

 |                         | Avg.
 Length | Wins | Base Wins | Total Matches | Length-Controlled Win Rate (%) | LC Std.
 Error |
 |-------------------------|-------------|------|-----------|---------------|--------------------------------|---------------|